markaleung/camera-tutorial/advanced.md

 # Questions

-## Bigger Sensor - Tradeoffs
+## Smaller Sensor - Tradeoffs
-Shallower depth of field at same aperture
+Lighter and smaller
-Less noise at same ISO
+Cheaper
-Higher maximum ISO
+Less background blur at same aperture
-Heavier and bigger
+More noise at same ISO
-More expensive
+Lower maximum ISO

 ## Blurred Background/Shallow Depth of Field - How to Increase?
 Wider aperture lens